Price Township, Pennsylvania: Schools

-The public school system for Price Township falls under the jurisdiction of the East Stroudsburg School District.
+The public school system for Price Township falls under the jurisdiction of the East Stroudsburg Area School District.

 Climate

 According to the Trewartha climate classification system, Price Township has a Temperate Continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Price Township, episodes of heat and high humidity can occur with heat index values > 97 °F. Since 1981, the highest air temperature was 96.1 °F on July 22, 2011, and the highest daily average mean dew point was 71.0 °F on August 1, 2006.
 July is the peak month for thunderstorm activity, which correlates with the average warmest month of the year.
 The average wettest month is September, which correlates with tropical storm remnants during the peak of the Atlantic hurricane season.
 Since 1981, the wettest calendar day was 6.08 inches (154 mm) on September 30, 2010.
 During the winter months, the plant hardiness zone is 5b, with an average annual extreme minimum air temperature of -11.0 °F. Since 1981, the coldest air temperature was -21.7 °F on January 21, 1994.
 Episodes of extreme cold and wind can occur with wind chill values < -23 °F. The average snowiest month is January, which correlates with the average coldest month of the year.
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) of snow occur once every couple of years, particularly during nor’easters from December through March.